Skip to main content

 • Competency Definitions shall include unique IDs in the form of an IRI.
 Each competency should also have a text representation that is definitive and descriptive.

-• Competency Definitions shall include a human-readable expression that describes a competency (e.g., Operation of a Gear Stick and Clutch in a Commercial Vehicle)
+• Competency Definitions shall include a human-readable expression describing a competency (e.g., Operation of a Gear Stick and Clutch in a Commercial Vehicle)

 • Competency Definitions shall include a name or label that would be viewed within a competency framework. (e.g., ManualTransmissionMastery)